Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

 # Guide for migrating to `azure-ai-documentintelligence` from `azure-ai-formrecognizer`

-> Note: on July 2023, the Azure Cognitive Services Form Recognizer service was renamed to Azure AI Document Intelligence.
+> Note: on July 2023, the Azure Cognitive Services Form Recognizer service was renamed to Azure AI AnalyzedDocument Intelligence.
-Any mentions to Form Recognizer or Document Intelligence in documentation refer to the same Azure service.
+Any mentions to Form Recognizer or AnalyzedDocument Intelligence in documentation refer to the same Azure service.

 This guide is intended to assist in the migration to `azure-ai-documentintelligence` from `azure-ai-formrecognizer`.
 It will focus on side-by-side comparisons for similar operations between the two package versions.